Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Over/Under Insights

-- Army's games this season have gone over 58 points four of 12 times.
+- Army and its opponents have gone over the current 58-point total in four of 12 games this season.

-- This contest's total is one point above the 57 these two squads combine to surrender per game this season.
+- Wednesday's total is 5.3 points lower than the two team's combined 63.3 points per game average.

-- The Black Knights and their opponents score an average of 48.2 points per game, 9.8 fewer than Wednesday's total.
+- The 57 combined points per game that these two squads have allowed this season are one fewer than the 58 over/under in this contest.

-- The 58-point total for this game is 3.4 points below the 61.4 points per game average total in Tigers games this season.
+- The average total in Black Knights games this season is 48.2, 9.8 points fewer than Wednesday's over/under of 58 .

 Army Stats and Trends